luxonis/depthai-hardware/README.md

 # USB designs with attachable FFC camera boards

+The 1090 is our updated version from the common issues customers have had with BW1098FFC.
+(We will keep selling the 1098FFC, for folks who have that connector type.)
+Improvements/changes:
+ \- More robust mechanical connection (a LOT more robust)
+ \- ESD protection added.
+ \- Standardized pinout (All 3 camera connectors have the same pinout - meaning that mix/match can be done using 2x 2-lane MIPI and 1x 4-lane MIPI)
-We have iterated on these to improve (1) physical robustness, (2) ESD robustness, and (3) compatibility with ArduCam cameras (including clock sync and trigger sync).
+ \- Capability to use with ArduCam cameras w/out an adapter board (including clock sync and trigger sync).

 Below is a flow-chart showing the evolution of this design over time based on customer feedback/needs.